-• Have achieved low intermediate skills in another language
+Have achieved novice high proficiency in another language.

-- Have the confidence to use their non-native language skills beyond the classroom walls. - Be able to draw on their non-native language skills to bridge cultural differences. - Have an attitude of humility and openness to being blessed by the linguistic and cultural other. - Be able to articulate some ways that cultural differences are embedded in language. - Have developed a personal view of the relationship between Christian faith and language study.
+- Be able to explain how their use of language and understanding of cultural differences will equip them to bless and/or be blessed by the linguistic and cultural other. - Be able to articulate some ways that cultural differences are embedded in language. - Have developed a personal view of the relationship between Christian faith and language study.